enthought/traits/docs/source/traits_user_manual/notification.rst

      - For observing items in a set.
    * - |match|
      - For observing traits satisfying a user-defined filter.
+   * - |anytrait|
+     - For observing all traits on an object.
    * - |parse|
      - For parsing a string written in Traits domain specific language into an expression object.